plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 print(f"Random between 0 and 1 -- intermediate penalty: {rand_penalty}")
 ```

 We are trying to minimize the value of `custom_penalty`.
-Thus, a large negative number if better than 0 (or any positive number).
+Thus, a large negative number is better than 0 (or any positive number).
 So of our three example inputs above, our penalty prefers the first.
 Let's see what this looks like with metamer synthesis:

 ```{code-cell} ipython3
 met = po.Metamer(img, model, penalty_function=custom_penalty)